techone --guide=cloud-management

 How much does it cost?

 Price depends on three factors: size of your environment (number of servers, databases, applications), scope of the report (what you want us to track), and required response time (business hours vs 24/7 SLA).
 Typical ranges: a small Azure application with one database costs significantly less than a multi-country e-commerce with own infrastructure.
-We prepare a specific quote after the initial audit, which is free.
-You only pay for actual work based on an approved proposal.
+We start with an initial audit, then prepare a specific management proposal.

 What is included in the monthly package?